 Ideally, you will want to apply at least one semester prior to when you want to start at KSU.
 You should apply to the University prior to completing the Accelerated application.
 Applications to Kent State are available at www.kent.edu/Admissions.

 We require that you already have earned a non-nursing bachelor’s degree and have completed the science prerequisites and college algebra prior to the program start date.
 You will first need to apply and get accepted to the university.
 The accelerated sequence application is online, and is available:

 - Spring: July 1-September 1

-In order to begin the Accelerated program, students must have completed the below courses with a minimum grade of C. Students who are in the process of completing these courses can apply for the program so long as they will be completed before the program begins:
+In order to begin the Accelerated sequence, students must have completed the below courses with a minimum grade of C. Students who are in the process of completing these courses can apply for the program so long as they will be completed before the program begins: